-- Open the relay packaging and inspect the unit for physical damage. - Check that the battery tab is intact on the power supply module (for additional details, see the Battery Tab section near the end of this chapter). - View the rear nameplate and verify that the correct model has been ordered.
+- Open the relay packaging and inspect the unit for physical damage. - View the rear nameplate and verify that the correct model has been ordered.

 Please read this chapter to help guide you through the initial setup of your new relay.